Two House Democrats break ranks with Pelosi on impeachment rules vote

 CLICK HERE TO GET THE FOX NEWS APP

-Additionally, on the House floor on Thursday, Reo.
-Tom Cole, R-Okla., said Republicans offered 17 amendments to the impeachment resolution and "not one" was accepted.
-Rep. Ross Spano, R-Fla., also criticized the resolution noting Republicans will be unable to subpoena witnesses without the approval of Schiff, echoing a criticism other Republicans have leveled about the impeachment rules resolution released Tuesday.
+Additionally, on the House floor on Thursday, Rep. Tom Cole, R-Okla., said Republicans offered 17 amendments to the impeachment resolution and "not one" was accepted.
+Rep. Ross Spano, R-Fla., also criticized the resolution, noting Republicans will be unable to subpoena witnesses without the approval of Schiff, echoing a criticism other Republicans have leveled about the impeachment rules resolution released Tuesday.

 Rep. Justin Amash, I-Mich., who left the Republican caucus this year after a longstanding tiff with Trump and much of the GOP, also voted for the resolution Thursday.